How to Make Gumbo

 Gumbo is one of the most famous dishes to result from Louisiana's shared Creole-Cajun heritage.
-Gumbo is basically a comfort food that falls somewhere between a thick stew and a hearty soup, and can contain ingredients such as chicken, sausage, ham, seafood, okra, tomatoes, and greens.
-Of course, what goes into your own gumbo depends on family traditions and personal taste.
+Gumbo falls somewhere between a thick stew and a hearty soup, and can contain ingredients such as chicken, sausage, ham, seafood, okra, tomatoes, and greens.
+What goes into your own pot of gumbo depends on family traditions and personal taste.

 The Pot Thickens